gitworkflows/GitReleaser/docs/ci.md

 # Continuous Integration environments

-As release-git is increasingly used from CI/CD environments such as Travis, Circle CI or GitHub Actions, this page outlines some popular ways to configure this.
+As gitreleaser is increasingly used from CI/CD environments such as Travis, Circle CI or GitHub Actions, this page outlines some popular ways to configure this.
 Do you have additional successful integrations, or experiencing issues with the existing ones below, feel free to [open a ticket][1].